Rockwall & Paris, Texas

 Scheduling regular periodontal exams is important because it allows us to address gum disease as quickly as possible, and because gum disease can impact more than just your oral health.
 Individuals with gum disease are also at increased risk of other diseases and systemic problems, such as cardiovascular disease, diabetes, and other health issues.

-If you are not currently a patient of ours, we are offering a special deal for a comprehensive periodontal exam that includes an oral exam, consultation, oral cancer screening, review of treatment options, digital X-rays and a written treatment plan for only $96.
+If you are not currently a patient of ours, we are offering a special deal for a comprehensive periodontal exam that includes an oral exam, consultation, oral cancer screening, review of treatment options, digital X-rays and a written treatment plan.
 To make an appointment.

 When considering the cost of periodontal exams, remember that scheduling these exams not only reduces your risk of developing periodontal disease, it also saves you money in the long run by avoiding the need for more costly procedures to correct issues that could have otherwise been avoided.